rapid7/metasploit-framework/docs/metasploit-framework.wiki/ad-certificates/Attacking-AD-CS-ESC-Vulnerabilities.md

-   DOMAIN                                 no        The domain to authenticate to PASSWORD                               no        The password to authenticate with REPORT_NONENROLLABLE  false            yes       Report nonenrollable certificate templates RHOSTS                                 yes       The target host(s), see https://github.com/rapid7/metasploit
+   DOMAIN                                 no        The domain to authenticate to PASSWORD                               no        The password to authenticate with REPORT_NONENROLLABLE  false            yes       Report nonenrollable certificate templates REQUIRE_SIGNING       true             yes       Use signed and encrypted LDAP RHOSTS                                 yes       The target host(s), see https://github.com/rapid7/metasploit
                                                     -framework/wiki/Using-Metasploit
    RPORT                 389              yes       The target port